toobit-docs/apidocs/source/index.html.md

 ### Create a ListenKey  (USER_STREAM)
 - `POST /api/v1/userDataStream`

 Start a new user data stream.
 The stream will close after 60 minutes unless a keepalive is sent.
-If the account has an active `listenKey`, that `listenKey` will be returned and its validity will be extended for 60 minutes.

 #### Weight：1

 > Response